Dental Implants in Maple Valley, WA

 How do I choose a dental implant?

-Oral and maxillofacial surgeons, such as Dr. Rick, Dr. Carl, and Dr. Ben are dental specialists who are extensively trained in restorative procedures and placing implants.
+Oral and maxillofacial surgeons, such as Dr. Rick, Dr. Carl, Dr. Ben, Dr. Sohaib, Dr. Moon, and Dr. Huang are dental specialists who are extensively trained in restorative procedures and placing implants.
 We closely evaluate your condition to help you select the right form of treatment that will benefit your smile, confidence, and oral health.
 It is our duty as dental professionals to educate you about your treatment options in a transparent and honest way, and we always have the interest and health of our patients at the forefront of our minds.

 Does food get under implants?

 Just like a natural tooth, food can get stuck under a dental implant.
 Brush and floss regularly to keep your replacement teeth and natural teeth clean and clear of debris.

 Can you eat steak with dental implants?

 Once fully healed, your dental implant is strong and sturdy enough for you to enjoy all of your favorite foods.
 You can bite into hard or crunchy foods, enjoy sticky gum, and not have to worry about removable oral appliances or discomfort.
 Be sure to follow the post-operative instructions for foods to avoid during your recovery period so that the implant fully heals.

 Similar to bone, gums don’t quite grow back into position once they have deteriorated due to tooth loss.
 However, a gum graft can be placed in the same way as a bone graft.
 This procedure contours the gum around the implant to result in a natural-looking shape and appearance of the gums.